EdgarKeek/NEOS-Explorer/README.md

 ufw allow https comment "HTTPS"
 ```

-###### Create a https certificate with Letís Encrypt
+###### Create a https certificate with Let‚Äôs Encrypt

-Here an example to create a https certificate with Letís Encrypt to have a secure browser session.
+Here an example to create a https certificate with Let‚Äôs Encrypt to have a secure browser session.

 Add the certbot package repo.
 Press Enter to accept the key.
 ```bash